Alan-Webb/JS-games/JSgames/whack-a-Mac/README.md

 * Play in browser
 * Use mouse pointer to hit targets
 * Increased score for 'whacking' Apple logo
-* Decreased score for 'whacking' Linux logo
+* 'whacking' Linux logo results in GAMEOVER

 ## Built With